 MBI format specifications if you currently have edits on the current Health Insurance Claim Number (HICN).

-- Identify your patients who qualify for Medicare under the Railroad Retirement Board (RRB).
+- Identify your patients who qualify for Medicare under the RRB.
 You will no longer be able to distinguish RRB patients by the number on the new Medicare card.
-You will be able to identify them by the RRB logo on their card, and we will return a message on the eligibility transaction response for a RRB patient.
+You will be able to identify them by the RRB logo on their card, and CMS will return a message on the eligibility transaction response for a RRB patient.
 The message will say, "Railroad Retirement Medicare Beneficiary" in 271 Loop 2110C, Segment MSG.
 If you use the number only to identify your RRB patients beginning in April 2018, you must identify them differently to send Medicare claims to the RRB Specialty Medicare Administrative Contractor,

 - Update your practice management system's patient numbers to automatically accept the new Medicare number or MBI from the remittance advice (835) transaction.
 Beginning in October 2018, through the transition period, CMS will return your patient's MBI on every electronic remittance advice for claims you submit with a valid and active HICN.
 It will be in the same place you currently get the "changed HICN": 835 Loop 2100, Segment NM1 (Corrected Patient/Insured Name), Field NM109 (Identification Code).

-- Test your system changes and work with your billing office staff to be sure your office is ready to use the new MBI format.
+- If you've made system changes, test those changes and work with your billing office staff to make sure you're ready to use the new MBI format.